Published 29th of October 2020

 Confidential documents are any documentation that has personal information about an individual, customer or client.
 Personal data is information about an individual that can be used to identify him/her.

 It’s vital that everyone in a business understands what’s sensitive and what isn’t.
-Confidential documents can be anything from company financial records, employee details, home addresses, name, credit card numbers, ect.
+Confidential documents can be anything from company financial records to employee details, home addresses, names and credit card numbers.

-The retention period of each document will depend on the type of document, data that is stored and the industry you are in.
-Read our guide to document retention polices and retention period blog for more information on this.
+The retention period of each document will depend on the type of document, the data that it contains and the industry you are in.
+Read our guide to document retention policies and retention periods for more information on this.

 How to dispose of confidential documents

-There are many ways you can destroy confidential documents.
-We will cover the two types of documents and the best, more secure method of destroying them.
+There are many ways that you can destroy confidential documents.
+We will cover the two types of documents and the best, most secure method of destroying them.

-GDPR regulations apply for confidential data stored electronically is exactly the same as information stored on paper.
-Once you no longer have a reason to retain it, it needs to be securely erased and disposed of.
+GDPR regulations apply for confidential data stored electronically in exactly the same as information stored on paper.
+Once you no longer have a reason to retain it, it needs to be securely erased and discarded.

 Data stored on a computer is very vulnerable to cyber-attacks and is more difficult to control as data can easily be copied to multiple locations.
 If you don’t have an in-house IT department to manage the storage of your digital documents, you can hire one to help you “clean” your digital storage.
-This will ensure nothing gets missed or leaked and stay confidential.
+This will ensure that nothing gets missed or leaked.
 A good IT company will know how to encrypt data so that no one else can hack your data.

-Electronic items like hard drives, computers and laptops should be securely shredded after use.
-Even when computers are broken or have been wiped clean the information on them can still be recovered.
+Electronic items like hard drives, computers and laptops should be destroyed after use via shredding machines.
+Even when computers are broken or have been wiped clean, the information on them can still be recovered.
 To keep data secure, we would recommend not selling IT equipment or parts.
-Shredding and recycling electronic items are the most secure way to protect confidentiality.
+Physically destroying and recycling electronic items is the most secure way to protect confidentiality.
 Shredall SDS Group has a target to recycle 100% of non-contaminated waste as part of our ISO 14001 Environmental Management Certification.

-Best way to dispose of confidential paper documents
+The best way to discard confidential paper documents

-Shredding your confidential paper documents is the most secure and effective method to destroy hard copies.
-Whether the business needs a one-off service or regularly needs to keep on top of data, a professional shredding service is able to provide an ad-hoc or scheduled service.
+Shredding is the most secure and effective method to destroy hard copies of confidential documents.
+Whether the business needs a one-off service or regularly needs to keep on top of data, companies like Shredall SDS Group can provide an ad-hoc or scheduled service.

-A professional shredding provider uses the highest level of security suitable for confidential information, which crosscuts strips of 16mm ensuring shredded paper cannot be pieced back together.
+A professional provider uses the highest level of security suitable for confidential information, which crosscuts strips of 16mm ensuring that shredded paper cannot be pieced back together.

-Shredding is a GDPR compliant way to dispose of documents and is environmentally friendly, as shredded items can be recycled much more easily than non-shredded documents.
+This is a GDPR-compliant way to dispose of documents and is environmentally friendly, as shredded items can be recycled much more easily than non-shredded documents.